North Kitsap Options Program

 Timothy Wilkinson was born and raised in Sequim and Quilcene, Timothy began his teaching career in high school, starting a business doing presentations on medieval history and then teaching in religious schools for almost twenty years.
 After working in construction, glazing, sales, masonry, journalism, web design, canoe building, photography, and as a mortgage broker, writer, and sailing instructor, he began classroom teaching in 1999 for Olympic Peninsula Home Connection, a parent-partnership program of the Sequim School District.
 He also started a consulting and tutoring business for homeschooling families.
 After teaching for Sequim’s Olympic Peninsula Academy and Crescent School District’s Home Connection program, in 2015 he was invited to teach the 4th-5th-6th grade class at North Kitsap Options.

 As an amateur archaeologist, Timothy has overseen the archaeological excavation of the Snow Creek Logging Camp in Jefferson County since 1995.
-He also participates in medieval and bronze age reenactment as a way to learn more about these periods of history.
-He grew up in the foothills of the Olympic Mountains, and has hiked and practiced survival skills in the Olympic Mountains almost every year since he was six.
-He lived aboard a sailboat for two years, and spent more than 15 years teaching sailing, boating, and other maritime skills in Port Angeles, Sequim, Port Townsend, and Poulsbo.
-He has also been a screenwriter and film-maker, poet, playwright, and published novelist.
+He also participates in medieval and bronze age reenactments as a way to learn more about these periods of history.
+He grew up in the foothills of the Olympic Mountains and has hiked and practiced survival skills in the Olympic Mountains almost every year since he was six.
+He lived aboard a sailboat for two years and spent more than 15 years teaching sailing, boating, and other maritime skills in Port Angeles, Sequim, Port Townsend, and Poulsbo.
+He has also been a screenwriter and filmmaker, poet, playwright, and published novelist.
 In 2003, he designed and implemented a multi-disciplinary, project-based, multi-age project that tailored a year’s instruction for the entire student body to make a full-length feature film, which was released to the public.
 He now uses project-based, multidisciplinary, multi-age instruction as the foundation of all that he does in the classroom.

 6/7/8 Nat

 Nat Smith began his teaching career directly after graduating from Bowdoin College with a degree in Government and Legal Studies and a minor in Russian.
-As a charter corp member of Teach For America, his first placement was in a 5th grade multi-lingual classroom in Compton, CA. Teaching for 6 years in the inner-city reinforced for Nat a commitment to provide equity and opportunity for all his students.
+As a charter corp member of Teach For America, his first placement was in a 5th-grade multi-lingual classroom in Compton, CA. Teaching for 6 years in the inner-city reinforced for Nat a commitment to provide equity and opportunity for all his students.
 Through working closely with several parents, he learned much about the influence of community on classroom success as well as how to build a classroom community based on mutual respect and support.

 In 1998, the Options's program expanded to include middle school and Nat was the first teacher hired for the team.
 Nat, who grew up in Port Orchard, moved back to Kitsap with his wife (also a teacher) to start a family and begin building the Option's middle school program.

-Since their move, the Smiths have lived at three addresses, had 2 dogs and 4 cats, many chickens, turkeys and fish, planted an orchard, and sewn many gardens.
-They’ve hiked all the major drainages in the leeward Olympics, hosted 3 exchange students, and they’ve jumped off the Indianola dock during summer phosphorescence AND on New Years Eve.
+Since their move, the Smiths have lived at three addresses, had 2 dogs and 4 cats, many chickens, turkeys, and fish, planted an orchard, and sewn many gardens.
+They’ve hiked all the major drainages in the leeward Olympics, hosted 3 exchange students, and they’ve jumped off the Indianola dock during summer phosphorescence AND on New Year's Eve.

 Nat has been with Options since the last century!
-In that time he has taught every grade level 3rd through 9th.
+In that time he has taught every grade level from 3rd through 9th.
 He has been involved in at least 45 camps, cooked for 15 Mystery Dinner Theater events, participated in 3 or 4 re-Visioning processes, navigated at least 3 existential threats to the program, and received the Rangsveld Kvestad Teacher of the Year Award in 2012.

 Principal LaHaie

 We are so excited to welcome Bethany LaHaie as the principal of Wolfle Elementary and the K-8 Options Signature Program.
-Principal LaHaie comes to us with 8 years experience as an elementary administrator.
+Principal LaHaie comes to us with 8 years of experience as an elementary administrator.
 She first became knowledgeable about the Options Program when working as a teacher at Richard Gordon Elementary (which was home to the program until 2019).

-Principal LaHaie has two wonderful children that attend NK schools.
+Principal LaHaie has two wonderful children who attend NK schools.
 In their free time, they enjoy getting outside and spending time with family and friends.
 Originally from northern Michigan, Principal LaHaie moved to the PNW in 2003.